owncloud/ocis/README.md

 ## Contributing

-We are _very_ happy that oCIS does not require a CLA as it is [Apache 2.0 licensed](LICENSE).
+We are _very_ happy that oCIS does not require a Contributor License Agreement (CLA) as it is [Apache 2.0 licensed](LICENSE).
 We hope this will make it easier to contribute code.
 If you want to get in touch, most of the developers hang out in our [rocket chat channel](https://talk.owncloud.com/channel/infinitescale) or reach out to the  the [ownCloud central forum](https://central.owncloud.org/).

 Infinite Scale is carefully internationalized so that everyone, no matter what language they speak, has a great experience.
 To achieve this we rely on the help of volunteer translators.
 If you want to help, you can find the project behind this link: or [Transifex for ownCloud web](https://explore.transifex.com/owncloud-org/owncloud-web/).